Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 This is why I highly recommend starting with a medium roasted coffee.

-However, smaller batched specialty coffees that are lightly roasted taste amazing as well.
-The filters of the Chemex take out more flavor than you might be used to, but this results in a balanced flavor profile that you’ve never tasted before.
+The filters of the Chemex remove more flavor than you might be used to, but this results in a balanced flavor profile that you’ve never experienced before.

 Most coffee enthusiasts like to pick a light or medium roast from a small farm.
-These coffee beans have such a unique flavor to them, which the Chemex can elevate to an even higher level.
+These coffee beans have a unique flavor that the Chemex can elevate to an even higher level.

 What does the coffee smell like?